zshi719/2025-Data-24100/assignments/regrade_policy.md

 ## Regrade Policy

 The following document contains information about the regrade policy for this course.
+Please read _the entire_ document before submitting.

 Please direct all questions about grading and regrading via email to the professor.
 Some general guidelines: